jamestalmage/map-properties/readme.md

 *optional*

-Explicitly provide the destination object, otherwise it will be automatically created.
+Explicitly provide the destination object, otherwise it will be created automatically.

 ```js
 var destination = {};